 What to Expect During Labor

-Labor, which has three stages, is the process leading to birth.
-The first stage begins when pregnant woman's uterus contracts and her cervix dilates.
-The uterine contractions that occur with labor are caused by hormones known as oxytocin and prostaglandin.
+Labor is a 3-stage process leading up to birth.
+The first stage begins when a pregnant woman's uterus contracts and her cervix dilates.
+The uterine contractions that occur with labor are caused by the hormones oxytocin and prostaglandin.
 During the second stage of labor, the baby is pushed through the vagina.
 The third stage of labor is the delivery of the placenta and fetal membranes, which happens just a few minutes after the baby is born.
-A typical labor lasts 12 to 14 hours, but the length and experience of labor varies considerably among women.
+The length and experience of labor varies considerably among women.
+Your doctor uses certain guidelines to determine if yourlabor is progressing normally.
+Occasionally, labor does not progressnormally, and medical assistance or a cesarean section may be needed.
+If labor begins before the 37th week ofpregnancy, it is considered preterm.
+If you have any symptoms oflabor before the 37th week, you should call your doctorimmediately.
+There are many different aspects to labor.
+Here is some information on signs, stages, and what you can expect.

-- The contractions will not go away when you move around.
+- Contractions that do not go away when you move around.

-- Pain from the contractions will probably be felt in the back and the front of your abdomen.
+- Pain from the contractions that may be felt in the backand the front of your abdomen.

 - Irregular cramps that do not get consistently closer.